-noun • [day-ta trans-for-may-shun] • the process of altering the structure, content, or other characteristics of your data to make it usable for your needs
+noun • [day-ta trans-for-may-shun] • the process of altering the structure, content, or other characteristics of data to make it usable for your needs

 Very rarely does a dataset meet 100% of the needs of those using the data.
 There.
 We said it.
 But, just because this reality is inevitable doesn’t mean there aren’t ways to work around it.

-Data transformation is the process of applying few or many changes (you decide!) to your data to make it valuable to you.
+Data transformation is the process of applying few or many changes (you decide!) to data to make it valuable to you.
 Some examples of the types of changes that may take place during data transformation are merging, aggregating, summarizing, filtering, enriching, splitting, joining, or removing duplicated data.

 Often data transformation is a mandatory step needed for further data management tasks like data conversion and data integration.
 Data transformation is a key step in each of these processes because it can help shape, standardize, and overall create consistency between various datasets.
-Whether or not you need to convert your data into a new file format in addition to transforming it is dependent on what the needs of your organization are.
+Whether or not you need to convert data into a new file format in addition to transforming it is dependent on what the needs of your organization are.
 In many cases, transformation without conversion will suffice.
-Ultimately, data transformation will help you move your data into its target destination efficiently and effectively.
+Ultimately, data transformation will help you move data into its target destination efficiently and effectively.

 More and more businesses and organizations rely on data transformation to handle the tremendous amounts of data being generated from emerging technologies and new applications.
 By being able to transform data, organizations not only maximize the value of their data but can manage their data in simplistic ways and reduce the dreaded feeling of information overload.